Noviel/webpack-features/README.md

 ## bI?

-Webpack features gives you tools for creating modular reusable webpack configurations.
+Webpack features gives you a tool for creating modular reusable webpack configurations.

 ## Install